jdevfullstack-tutorials/github-for-non-code-writers/README.md

 development workflow, I mentioned that.

-Now, once the repo is already public, go to `Setttings` again, and you should look for `Pages` tab, left pane.
+Now, once the repo is already public, go to `Settings` again, and you should look for `Pages` tab, left pane.